 The main differentiator between detecting illegal grow ops and legal growing is scale.
 Growing marijuana for personal use results in fewer obvious signs of a grow op, and the signs that are there are less noticeable.
 There’s no reason for legal growing to result in suspicious behaviour or cause significant disruption.

 If abiding by local laws, it’s unlikely that growing 4 plants will be discovered.
-And if they are, you don’t have to worry about marijuana grow op charges.
+And if they are, you don’t have to worry about a marijuana grow op charges.
 Growing a larger number of plants, however, is much easier to detect, and neighbours are more likely to report the accompanying suspicious behaviour.

 What to do if Charged With Marijuana Grow Op Charges